Skip to main content

 What are the 2026 federal tax brackets?

-For 2025, the federal income tax rates are 10%, 12%, 22%, 24%, 32%, 35%, and 37%.
-The income thresholds for each bracket are adjusted annually for inflation.
+For 2025, the federal income tax has seven marginal brackets: 10%, 12%, 22%, 24%, 32%, 35%, and 37%.
+The income thresholds for each bracket are inflation-indexed annually by the IRS through Revenue Procedure.
 The standard deduction for single filers is $15,000 and $30,000 for married filing jointly.
+These figures come directly from the IRS publication for the current tax year.

-How do tax brackets work?
+How do tax brackets actually work?

-Tax brackets are marginal — you only pay each rate on the income within that bracket, not on your entire income.
-For example, if you are single and earn $50,000, you pay 10% on the first $11,600, 12% on income from $11,601 to $47,150, and 22% on income from $47,151 to $50,000.
-Your effective tax rate is lower than your marginal bracket.
+Federal income tax brackets are marginal — you pay each rate only on the income within that bracket, not on your entire income.
+A single filer earning $50,000 pays 10% on the first roughly $11,600, 12% on income from there to about $47,150, and 22% only on income from $47,150 to $50,000.
+The result is that the effective tax rate (total federal tax divided by taxable income) is always lower than the top marginal bracket.
+The IRS Form 1040 tax tables compute this stacking automatically.

 What is the standard deduction for 2026?